 Books for Conservation

-From simple beginnings in 2002 when the NHBS donated books surplus to their requirements to the WLT this programme has developed into an important resource for struggling NGOs throughout the world.
+From simple beginnings in 2002 when the NHBS donated books surplus to their requirements to WLT, this programme developed into an important resource for struggling NGOs throughout the world.

-How the Programme works
+How the programme worked

-Dr. Pavel Tomkovich
+Dr Pavel Tomkovich

 Working Group on Waders, Moscow